patternfly/patternfly-react/packages/react-core/src/components/DataList/examples/DataList.md

 ### Draggable

-Note: There is a new recommended drag and drop implementation that has full keyboard functionality.
-Examples and details may be located [here](/components/drag-and-drop/react-next).
+Note: There is a new recommended drag and drop implementation with full keyboard functionality, which replaces this implementation.
+To adhere to our new recommendations, refer to these related [drag and drop examples](/components/drag-and-drop/react-next).

-Draggable data lists used to have their own HTML5-based API for drag and drop, which wasn't able to fulfill requirements such as custom styling on items being dragged.
-So we wrote generic `DragDrop`, `Draggable`, and `Droppable` components for this purpose.
-Use those new components instead of the deprecated (and buggy!)
-HTML5-based API.
-Keyboard accessibility and screen reader accessibility for the `DragDrop` component are still in development.
+Previously, draggable data lists had their own API for the [drag and drop component](/components/drag-and-drop), which wasn't flexible enough to allow custom styling for items as they are dragged.
+To address this disparity, `<DragDrop>`, `<Draggable>`, and `<Droppable>` components were added to replace our now deprecated HTML5-based API.

+Note that keyboard and screen reader accessibility functionality for the `<DragDrop>` component are still in development.

 ```ts isBeta file="./DataListDraggable.tsx"

 ```

 ### Small grid breakpoint